Brian Elliot: Public Speaking

 Elliot is a frequent speaker and panelist on topics involving social innovation, technology, digital media, and authentic leadership.
 He has been a keynote speaker at the Millennial Impact Conference, the Reaching Out MBA Conference, and the JFNA Leadership Conference.
 Elliot has also spoken at the Harvard Social Enterprise Conference, the PopTech 2010 Conference as a Social Innovation Fellow, the Schusterman NetWORKS Gathering, Unreasonable@State, and the Founder Institute.

-Controversies

-Elliot was featured in an investigative article on the website, the Frank Report, run by journalist Frank Parlato, which examined the NXIVM cult.
-The article, titled "Meet the Elliot Brother You Haven't Heard From: Brian Discusses Why He Left NXIVM," offered a disturbing look into Elliot's involvement and participation within the cult.